Braves vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have a 62-32 record in games they were favored on the moneyline (winning 66% of those games).
+- The Braves have won 62 of the 95 games they were listed as the moneyline favorite this season (65.3%).

-- The implied moneyline probablility for this matchup gives the Braves a 60% chance to win.
+- Based on this matchup's moneyline, the Braves' implied win probability is 55.6%.

-- Atlanta has played in 107 games with a set over/under, and have combined with its opponents to go over the total 56 times (56-48-3).
+- Atlanta has combined with opponents to go over the total 57 times this season for a 57-48-3 record against the over/under.

-- The Braves have put together an 8-8-0 record against the spread this season (covering 50% of the time).
+- The Braves have put together an 8-8-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!